 Does God permit a divorced person to remarry while their former spouse is still alive?
 If a divorced person has already remarried, should they get divorced?
 How does God feel when 2 people who were divorced get back together with each other in marriage again?

-In the case of a stubborn, unrepentant attitude on the part of at least one spouse, the other spouse who desires to reconcile is not bound to force their unrepentant partner to stay married to them (1 Corinth.
-7:15).
-God desires forgiveness and reconciliation, such that He would will that two people who have gotten divorced would eventually reconcile and re-unite with their former partner in marriage once again.
+In the case of a stubborn, unrepentant attitude on the part of at least one spouse, the other spouse who desires to reconcile is not bound to force their unrepentant partner to stay married to them (1 Corinthians 7:15).
+God desires forgiveness and reconciliation.
+Such that He would will that two people who have gotten divorced would eventually reconcile.
+And re-unite with their former partner in marriage once again.
 This would be the ideal outcome for a couple who has divorced.
 But what if it looks like reconciliation will never happen and one (or both) of the partners wants to get remarried to somebody else?
 Jesus says:

-“Everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery.”
-(Luke 16:18 ESV)
+“Everyone who divorces his wife and marries another commits adultery.
+And he who marries a woman divorced from her husband commits adultery.”
+(Luke 16:18)

 That means that God does not approve of a divorced person getting remarried.
 As long as there remains the possibility of reconciliation and re-unification in marriage, a new marriage to a different person is not permissible.
 It is sin.
 The Bible says: